by Randall CraigFiled in: Blog, Make It Happen Tipsheet, MarketingTagged as: CASL, Email, Legal Compliancy, Marketing Strategy, Risk Management, Spam

-This week’s action plan: CASL is all about compliance, but it is also about using email marketing in a strategic fashion.
+CASL (and other Anti-spam laws) are all about compliance, but are also about using email marketing in a strategic fashion.
 It’s far better to have 100 influential names on your list, than 10,000 people who don’t care – or don’t like your interruption.
 This week, do two things: focus on all of the ways that you can capture Express Consent, beyond email.
 And then for your existing double-opt-ins, build your record of proof.

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)